 “We are experiencing a moment when regulation becomes crucial for innovation to remain sustainable,” reports Forbes.

 Regulations should not be seen as an impediment, but as “an opportunity for tech companies to revisit business models and be even more innovative… [We need] appropriate and novel tools to empower users to be put back in control of their personal information.
 Regulation alone will not be able to protect the user and create a sustainable ecosystem for IoT.”

 If companies are looking to embrace new technology, the compliance officer needs to guarantee compliance first.

 Make compliance the default

-With an increasing number of data regulations to adhere to, including GDPR, organizations are required to build data protection “by design” into their processes.
+With an increasing number of data regulations to adhere to, such as GDPR, organizations are required to build data protection “by design” into their processes.
 Failure to comply could result in hefty fines and put a serious dent in your reputation and customer trust.

-But yet, many companies only consider compliance around their processes retrospectively, which often leaves them on the back foot.
+But yet, many companies only consider compliance around their processes retrospectively, leaving them on the back foot.
 If you take a compliance-first approach to processes, such as supply chain management or underwriting insurance policies, it not only ensures adherence, but compliance can become a driver of innovation, not a blocker.
-Digital platforms allow you to map regulatory requirements.
+Digital process platforms allow you to map regulatory requirements.
 This gives you a highly visual way to check you’re complying.

 Once your processes are mapped out, you can then see where it’s possible to implement automation solutions.
-Not only is this more efficient than manual processes, but it also eliminates the risk of manual errors and people can’t forget to do what’s automated.
+Not only is this more efficient than manual processes, but also eliminates the risk of manual errors.
+And people can’t forget to do what’s automated!
 So you can be sure that what needs to happen, will happen.